wellcomecollection/docs/incident_retros/2022-09-09_story-page-appearing-then-replaced-by-a-404.md

-# Incident retro -  reporting cluster downtime and configuration loss
+# Incident retro - story page appearing then replaced by a 404

 **Incident from:** 2022-09-05